 The EU General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) will apply from 25 May 2018, when it supersedes the UK Data Protection Act 1998 (DPA).
+The EU General Data Protection Regulation (GDPR) superseded the UK Data Protection Act 1998 on 25 May 2018.
 Significant and wide-reaching in scope, the new law brings a 21st century approach to data protection.
 It expands the rights of individuals to control how their personal data is collected and processed, and places a range of new obligations on organisations to be more accountable for data protection.

 GDPR compliance is not a choice